Ewooral/Java/learn-spring-framework/springNotes.md

 To start a spring app:
 1. Launch a Spring Context
 2. Configure the things that we want Spring to manage - @Configuration class

+# Spring Container
+Manages spring beans and their lifecycle